deepdeepdot/nano-deep-learning/05_assignment.md

         ])
     ])

-1. Write a recursive function to print this hmtl tree
+1. Write a recursive function to print this hmtl tree<br>
 Hint: from the looks, if the second item is an array, we need to use recursion.

 2. Add indentation when printing the html tree